pilsung-kang/R-for-Data-Analytics/README.md

   * Use either English version or Korean version
   * Send the RMD source code and compiled HTML files via E-mail: dsba.koreauniv@gmail.com
   * Due date: 2017.
 11. 12.
 24:00 EST.
-* Assignment 4: Fill the blanks (marked with ???) in the Assignment 4 Rmd file (See the
+* Assignment 4: Fill the blanks (marked with ???) in the Assignment 4 Rmd file (See the Data Collection from the Web folder)
   * Send the RMD source code and compiled HTML files via E-mail: dsba.koreauniv@gmail.com
   * Due date: 2017.
 12. 10.
 24:00 EST.